echang1123/weatherAPI/README.md

 ﻿# weatherAPI

 A weather app which reads from a weather api.
+In this case, OpenWeatherMap